AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/hsm-credentials.md

 1. In administration console, click Settings &gt;Trust Store Management &gt; HSM Credentials.
 1. Click the check box next to credential that you want to check and click Check Status.

 The Status column reflects the current status of the credential.
-In case of failure, a red X is displayed in the Status column.
+If there is failure, a red X is displayed in the Status column.
 Hover your mouse over the X to display a tool tip containing the reason for the failure.

 ## Update HSM credential alias properties {#update-hsm-credential-alias-properties}